nolanwinsman/UndergradJobHuntHandbook/docs/applying.md

 For those that do not know what integration hell is, here's a little story.
 Imagine you're a civil engineer tasked with building a bridge.
 You spend night and day perfectly planning this out.
 You pick the best materials, your blueprints have accounted for all possible scenarios.
 After months of planning your crew starts building the bridge.
 Immediately, you run into tons of issues.
 The material is weaker than you expected, crew get sick, the design looks ugly in person, basically everything that can go wrong does go wrong.
 This is integration hell.

-## Should you Get a non Tech Job While Applying to Tech Jobs?

 ## Applying Outside of your Home City